-We now manage almost 450 patterns and core boxes.
+We now manage almost 400 patterns and core boxes.
 Many of them, such as for water-cooled engine blocks, are ingenious!
-Our ferrous and non-ferrous foundries have been trading in the UK Midland for over 130 years.
-All box work and core placing is completed by hand and the castings are poured into greensand.
-After fettling, all castings are shot or bead blasted to improve their appearance.
+Our ferrous and non-ferrous foundries have been trading in the UK for between 40 and 130 years.
+All molding, core placing, pouring and fettling is completed by hand and all castings are shot or bead blasted to improve their appearance.
 Defects can occur but are generally caught at the foundry or by Hemingway.
 Please check your castings closely before you invest in their machining.
 Do get in touch if you have any concerns.
 A level of surface defect is unavoidable but should not encroach on a major datum.

-We hold over 80 different varieties of heads, threads and lengths.
-From April 2013, our kits are supplied with metric fasteners in the range M1.6 - M10 and all of standard (some say "coarse") pitch.
-Where a thread must be single-point cut on your lathe, the drawings offer both Imperial and Metric alternatives to suit your lathe's leadscrew and where a kit must interface with a female Imperial thread on your equipment (eg a Myford Travelling Steady) we will of course supply the correct fixings for this.
+We hold over 200 different varieties of heads, threads and lengths.
+Our kits are supplied with Metric fasteners in the range M1.6 - M12, all of standard (some say "coarse") pitch.
+Where a thread must be single-point cut on your lathe, the drawings offer both Imperial and Metric alternatives to suit your lathe's leadscrew and where a kit must interface with a female Imperial thread on your equipment, we will of course supply the correct Imperial fixings.

-For all tools that require gears, they are supplied with the kit in blank form.
-That is to say the teeth themselves are fully finished leaving you to complete a few features such as threads, bores and support diameters.
-The worm and worm wheel pairs required to complete the dividing tools and rotary tables are intended by the designers to be generated as helicals to a pressure angle of 14 ½º.
+For those kits that require gears, they are supplied in blank form.
+That is to say the teeth themselves are fully finished, leaving you to complete a few features such as bores and support diameters.
+The worm and worm wheel pairs required to complete the dividing tools are intended by the designers to be generated as helicals to a pressure angle of 14½º.
 They require dedicated assets and, with low volume runs, may seem unusually expensive.
-On the positive side however, the quality of our UK sources is indeed first class.
+On the positive side however, the quality of our UK sources are indeed first class.

 The Worden Mk 3 Tool and Cutter Grinder is a truly great product, made economically possible through the flexibility of CNC processing.
-The gauge of the pressings is around 1/8, affording excellent rigidity in action.
+The gauge of the pressings is around 1/8”, affording excellent rigidity in action.
 Having large dedicated pressings on your bench may well be a novelty.
 Please remember that many of industry's worst hand injuries come from handling unprepared sheet materials!
 Wear gloves and file off sharp edges as a very first step.
-If you rely on off-hand tool grinding today, you should consider the Worden Mk3?

 Other Stock Items

 Hemingway Kits arrive complete!
-To back this claim we hold a huge variety of often difficult to find items.
-Along with motors, bearings, bushes, springs and arbors, we have more exotic items such as gun-sight graticules, blended woollen felt, music wire and 5-core electrical cable.
+To back this claim we hold a huge variety of often “difficult to find” items.
+Along with motors, bearings, bushes, springs and arbors, we hold many more exotic items such as gun-sight graticules, blended woolen felt, music wire and 5-core electrical cable.
 Wherever practical, we source directly from well-established UK manufacturers.

 This is an area where we feel we add significant value for the small workshop owner.
 In all humility… we think we are the best in the business by a long-chalk!

 With our investments in top-end CAD systems, digital photography and colour laser printing, we have raised our designers' original works to the latest industry levels.
 Drawings are generated from digital solid models, which are used to check all assemblies for fit and function.
 Isometric, sectional and detail views are included, together with a full bill of materials and machining sequences for any complex operations.
 Our construction notes, generally composed by the designer, allow you to understand the importance of each set-up and how it fits within the overall plan.
 Typically, the notes include photographs, which are invaluable for describing an operation.

-A Centre Lathe, typically of at least 3 centre height (7 Swing) and 13 between centres.
-Screw cutting facilities are essential for many of the kits.
-A Pillar Drill, typically of at least Ø½ drill capacity with a motor of at least ½ hp.
-A facility for Light Milling; a good vertical slide, bolted to your lathe's cross-slide, will suffice for all but a few of the kits.
+A good Vertical Slide, bolted to your lathe's cross-slide, will suffice for all but a few of the kits.
 However, if you do have a dedicated Milling Machine, your progress will be at a much faster pace and a few of the projects will require this.
-If you're in the market for one, we'd suggest a vertical mill of at least 1 hp, 14 of X-travel and a speed range of 100 - 2,000 rpm.
+We'd suggest a Vertical Mill of at least 1 hp, 14” of X-travel and a speed range of 100 - 2,000 rpm.